ikhwanperwira/run-once-colab/README.md

 # run-once-colab
-  This is a custom cell magic command in order to prevent multiple runs, so the cell must be run once for every runtime.
-If the cell has already run before, then it will display the history output.
-Support every output type so far (image, matplotlib output, pandas dataframe, and so on).
+This custom cell magic command ensures that the notebook cell runs only once during the runtime or even the lifetime.
+If the cell has already been executed before with identical code, it will display the previous output, saving time by avoiding redundant computations.

+Support every output type so far (Image, Matplotlib, Pandas DataFrame, etc.).

 # Getting Started
 Run this cell to register magic cell `%%run_once`